Melbourne cable tramway system: West Melbourne Line (1890-1935)

-The West Melbourne line opened on 18 April 1890, and ran between West Melbourne and City (Elizabeth Street).
 The entire line was closed on 20 July 1935, being replaced by buses, though the Elizabeth Street section of the line was used by the Brunswick Line for a few months after until it too closed on 28 September 1935.
 The powerhouse was located at the south-west corner of Queensberry Street and Abbotsford Street.
 The car shed for the West Melbourne line was always shared with the North Melbourne line, first using the Flemington Bridge car shed and later using the Victoria Street car shed from 18 July 1925 onwards.

 South Melbourne Line (1890-1937)

-The South Melbourne opened on 17 June 1890, and ran between South Melbourne and City (Collins Street).
-Initially, the city terminus was located on Gisborne Street at Victoria Parade, but after the Collins Street line was closed for electrification on 14 September 1929, the South Melbourne line was truncated back to Market Street.
+The South Melbourne Line opened on 17 June 1890, and ran from South Melbourne Beach along Victoria Avenue, South Melbourne, then Montague, Park and Clarendon Streets, then along City Road and over the new Queensbridge into the City via Market Street to Collins Street, where it followed the Collingwood Line to terminate at Victoria Parade.

+After the Collins Street line was closed for electrification on 14 September 1929, the South Melbourne line was truncated back to Market Street.
 Eventually, the line entire line closed for electrification on 13 July 1937, but the electric line instead ran to the city via Spencer Street, the City Road section being abandoned.
 The powerhouse was located on the south side of City Road, near Cecil Street.
 The car shed was located near the South Melbourne terminus on Victoria Avenue.

 Port Melbourne Line (1890-1937)

-The Port Melbourne line opened on 20 June 1890, and ran between Port Melbourne and City (Collins Street).
-Initially, the city terminus was located on Gisborne Street at Victoria Parade, but after the Collins Street line was closed for electrification on 14 September 1929, the Port Melbourne line was truncated back to Market Street.
+The Port Melbourne line opened on 20 June 1890, and ran from the terminus on Beach Road near station Pier, Port Melbourne, then along Bay Street and City Road, to join the South Melbourne Line into the City. and City and through to Victoria Parade.

+After the Collins Street line was closed for electrification on 14 September 1929, the Port Melbourne line was truncated back to Market Street.
 Eventually, the line entire line closed on 13 July 1937, being replaced by a bus service.
-The powerhouse located on the south side of City Road, near Cecil Street.
+The powerhouse was located on the south side of City Road, near Cecil Street.
 The car shed was located on Beaconsfield Parade near the Port Melbourne terminus.